Causal Discovery in the Presence of Missing Data: Deletion-based PC: A first proposal and its behavior

-Proposition \ref{prop:extra_edges} shows that CI relations in test-wise deleted data implies the true corresponding d-separation relations in a m-graph.
-However, dependence relations in test-wise deleted data may imply the wrong corresponding relations in the m-graph because $X \notindependent Y \spacevert \{\mathbf{Z},R_x=0,R_y=0,\mathbf{R_z}=\mathbf{0}\} \notLongrightarrow X \notindependent Y \spacevert \mathbf{Z}$.
-In other words, TD-PC may wrongly treat some d-separation relations of concerned variables as to be not d-separated in a m-graph.
+Proposition \ref{prop:extra_edges} shows that CI relations in test-wise deleted data implies the true corresponding d-separation relations in a missingness graph.
+However, dependence relations in test-wise deleted data may imply the wrong corresponding relations in the missingness graph because $X \notindependent Y \mid \{\mathbf{Z},R_x=0,R_y=0,\mathbf{R_z}=\mathbf{0}\} \nRightarrow X \notindependent Y \mid \mathbf{Z}$.
+In other words, TD-PC may wrongly treat some d-separation relations of concerned variables as d-connected (not d-separated) in a missingness graph.
 Thus, TD-PC produces extraneous edges in the causal skeleton result rather than missing edges.
-For example, in Figure \ref{fig:mar}, we have $X \notindependent Y^* \spacevert \{Z, R_y=0\}$ in the test-wise deleted data, but the true d-separation relation is $X \dsep Y \mid Z$ instead of $X \notdsep Y \mid Z$.
+For example, in Figure \ref{fig:mar}, we have $X \notindependent Y^* \mid \{Z, R_y=0\}$ in the test-wise deleted data, but the true d-separation relation is $X \dsep Y \mid Z$ instead of $X \notdsep Y \mid Z$.
 Thus, TD-PC produces an extraneous edge between $X$ and $Y$.
 Fortunately, such extraneous edges appear only under special circumstances, as shown in the following proposition.